Farmers' markets in Toronto by day of the week

 Jonathan Ashbridge Park, 9 a.m. until 2 p.m,

-Expect lots of food, music and entertainment at this popular east side Farmers' Market that makes it worth it to get up early on Sundays.
+Expect lots of food, music and entertainment at this popular east side farmers' market near the intersection at Queen Street East and Woodward Avenue that makes the early wake up on Sundays worth it.

 Green P Hanna Street, 9 a.m. until 2 p.m.

-See the Green P on Hanna Street get transformed into a bustling farmers' market each week, giving the condo dwellers in Liberty a chance to shop locally.
+See the Green P on Hanna Street transformed into a bustling farmers' market each week, giving the condo dwellers in Liberty a chance to shop locally.

 Jesse Milns